 Passford House was home to Lord and Lady Cecil, the private secretary to Queen Victoria, who is credited with creating the afternoon tea ritual.
 Anna Maria Stanhope, the 7th Duchess of Bedford, was lady in waiting for the Queen.
-According to legend in the 1840’s, Anna, who was too hungry to wait for dinner, that was not scheduled to be served until 8.30 or 9pm.
-So she requested a small meal comprising of bread and butter with ‘petites’ like biscuits, cakes and other niceties to be brought up to her boudoir , this is also where the name Victoria sponge came from.
-There is no more quintessentially British place to enjoy an afternoon tea than Passford House!
+According to legend in the 1840’s, Anna, who was too hungry to wait for dinner, that was not scheduled to be served until 8.30 or 9pm, requested a small meal comprising of bread and butter with ‘petites’ like biscuits, cakes and other niceties to be brought up to her boudoir.
+This is also where the name Victoria sponge came from and there is no more quintessentially British place to enjoy an afternoon tea than Passford House!

 We have partnered with Char Teas of Winchester to provide our guests with a selection of the highest standard of loose leaf teas.
 It is our intention to make your tea experience exceptional and so the teas we have selected are all sourced for us by Char.
 No fillers, no fannings dust, no dye and no artificial flavourings.
 Only the best.

-The Passford House Full Afternoon Tea (served daily between 2.00pm and 6.00pm) offers a sumptuous spread of sugary treats.
-With a selection of freshly-cut cucumber and smoked salmon finger sandwiches, selection of cakes, homemade fruit and plain scones served warm with clotted cream and locally produced ‘Naked Jam’ strawberry preserve – all washed down with your choice of loose leaf Char tea.
+The Passford House Full Afternoon Tea (served daily between 2.00pm and 5.30pm) offers a sumptuous spread of sugary treats.
+With a selection of freshly-cut cucumber and smoked salmon finger sandwiches, selection of cakes, homemade fruit and plain scones served warm with clotted cream and locally produced ‘Naked Jam’ – all washed down with your choice of loose leaf Char tea.

 Full afternoon tea is available in the courtyard, on the terrace or in any one of our relaxing lounges.

 To make a booking please contact reservations on 01590 682398 or email email@example.com for up to nine guests.

 For group bookings of ten or more please email firstname.lastname@example.org